Engin-Boot/pong-stage-SoniaVadhnani/Stage0/racket-movement.md

 to reach completely to the left from complete right and vice versa or the user can slide the racket.

-When user taps on any of the button or
+When user taps on any of the button or slides the racket

 Then user's racket moves in the mentioned direction unless its already completely at that side.